 In determining whether or not it is, for the purposes of the Instrument, a derivatives dealer, a person or company should consider its activities holistically.
+Assessment of the factors discussed above may depend on a person or company's particular facts and circumstances.
 We do not consider that all of the factors discussed above necessarily carry the same weight or that any one factor will be determinative.